-With more than half a billion cheques written in 2015, it is vital that the UK’s cheque clearing process is robust, reliable and secure.
-With this in mind, and to ensure that the future of the cheque is protected for as long as customers want to use them, the Cheque and Credit Clearing Company (C&CCC) has been working on plans to introduce a new and quicker way of clearing cheques that uses 21st century technology.
+With nearly half a billion cheques written in 2016, it is vital that the UK’s cheque clearing process is robust, reliable and secure.
+With this in mind, and to ensure that the future of the cheque is protected for as long as customers want to use them, the Cheque and Credit Clearing Company (C&CCC) is introducing a new and quicker way of clearing cheques that uses 21st century technology.

 Called the Image Clearing System, the proposed new method will revolutionise how cheques are cleared in the UK.
 It will mean that cheques will be cleared using a digital image of the cheque rather than via the current paper-based clearing system where the actual paper cheque is transported around the country to be cleared.

 The new system will go live with some banks and building societies from 30 October 2017.
 Then, at some stage in the second half of 2018, all of the UK’s banks and building societies will clear all cheques via the image-based system to the faster timescale.
 Over time, increasing numbers of cheques will be cleared using the new system and more and more customers will benefit from the faster timescales, until such time in the second half of next year when all cheques will clear more quickly.
 The precise date as to when this will happen will be announced by the industry in due course.
 Banks and building societies will also advise their customers at the appropriate time regarding their individual roll-out plans.